VinceZK/Portal/docs/README.md

 With “userRole”, however, I use TABLE.
 Not only because a user may have many roles assigned, but more because it is an assignment maintenance.
-That is to day, we only maintain the relationships between “user” entities and “role” entities.
+That is to say, we only maintain the relationships between “user” entities and “role” entities.
 And this kind of relationship information is better to be shown in a dense way.

 Notice, I only have the “remove” button in the “Action” column.
 There is no “add” button.